 Beals Wright, born on December nineteenth, eighteen seventy-nine, was a prominent American tennis player who made his mark in the late nineteenth and early twentieth centuries.
 His athletic prowess was showcased when he clinched the singles title at the prestigious 1905 U.S. National Championships, a significant achievement in the competitive landscape of tennis during that era.

-In addition to his own accomplishments, Beals Wright was the older brother of Irving Wright, another notable American tennis player.
-The Wright brothers shared a passion for the sport, contributing to the rich history of tennis in the United States.
+In addition to his own accomplishments, Beals Wright was the older brother of Irving Wright, another notable figure in American tennis.
+The Wright brothers' legacy in the sport is a testament to their dedication and passion for tennis, inspiring future generations of players.